faizalprbw/usersmapapp/README.md

 ### Prerequisites

-This web application is delivered by using Docker container so it need to installed first.
+This web application is delivered by using Docker container so it need to be installed first.
 Step to install Docker can be access <a href='https://docs.docker.com/get-started/'>here</a>

 ### Installation
 1. Clone usersmapapp sourcecode from repository